 Credit Card Return Protection Report: Who Offers the Best Deal?

 Returns are a fact of retail life, especially after holidays and other major celebrations.
-For example, nearly 1 in 4 people plan to return a holiday gift this year, according to a recent WalletHub survey.
+For example, more than 1 in 3 people plan to return a holiday gift this year, according to a recent WalletHub survey.
 But returning an item that you’ve purchased or received as a gift isn’t always so easy.
 A variety of factors have the potential to turn this minor inconvenience into a waste of your precious time.
 But retailers’ strict return policies are among the biggest impediments.

 Stores have several reasons for being rigid with returns, including trying to prevent fraud: returning a used or stolen item, for instance.
 That impacts roughly 3.5% of all returns.
 But where does that leave honest people who, for one reason or another, can’t meet a particular store’s return requirements?
 The answer might already be in your wallet.

 Most major credit cards offer a so-called “return protection” service, much like rental car insurance and extended warranties.
 Credit card return protection enables eligible cardholders to return items that a retailer won’t accept.
 The specifics vary by issuer and card, however.
 So before relying on this particular credit card benefit, it’s important to determine if you are covered, which items can be returned and how much you can get for them.